Real, Unbiased MLM Reviews from an Ex-MLMer

 See, every legit network marketing company has its pros and cons.

-Like how awesome the founders are, how much money your upline is making, and how their products are the greatest thing since keyholes for drunk people:
+- And how their products are the greatest thing since keyholes for drunk people:

 (Sadly, still just in the idea phase.)